 Error: Cannot accesshttp://machine_name:port_number/catissuecore

-Cause: Check if thejboss.home parameter in caTissueInstall.properties file is set correctly.
+Cause: Check if thejboss.home parameter in install.properties file is set correctly.

 Solution: Correct the jboss.home parameter if set incorrectly.
 You should use the Unix path separator "/"to separate folders in the path in place of the Windows forward slash.
 For example: use D:/jboss and not D:\jboss.